GUARD: Graph Universal Adversarial Defense: Present Work

-In this section, we draw on the insights from the literature reviewed in \autoref{sec:related_work}, and empirically investigate the intrinsic patterns of adversarial attacks on graph data.
-We analyze possible reasons to understand the observations and further introduce our proposed method.
+In this section, we draw on the insights from the literature reviewed in Related Work, and empirically investigate the intrinsic patterns of adversarial attacks on graph data.
+Then, we analyze possible reasons to understand the observations and further introduce our proposed method.